arteam/jdit/README.md

 Version 0.6.* is compatible with [Dropwizard](http://dropwizard.io/) 1.1.*

-Version 0.7 is not depended on Dropwizard
+Version 0.7 and higher are not depended on Dropwizard

 ## Availability